 What is wabi-sabi?

-Wabi-sabi can mean many things: an escape from the modern world’s obsession with perfection, a less is more mentality, authenticity.
+Wabi-sabi can mean many things: an escape from the modern world’s obsession with perfection, a less is more mentality, or authenticity.
 But overarchingly, according to Omar Itani, “it reminds us that all things including us and life itself, are impermanent, incomplete, and imperfect.
 Perfection, then, is impossible.”

 A way of life